-Instructions on how to obtain your username and password can be found in the pdf attached to your welcome email.
+Instructions on how to obtain your username and password can be found in the PDF file attached to your 'Welcome to Deakin' email.
 Information is also available via IT Help.

 Contact IT Help with all username or password related issues.

 You need to contact and arrange a meeting with your principal supervisor.
 Your principal supervisor is named in your letter of offer.
-Login to DeakinSync to view information about your candidature details and requirements.
+Visit the My Candidature webpage to view more information about your candidature details and requirements.

 All research degrees at Deakin meet Australian Qualifications Framework (AQF) standards.
 This is to ensure national recognition and consistency as well as common understanding across Australia of what defines each qualification and is recognized by other countries.
-Details of the course learning outcomes for both PhD and Masters can be obtained from HDR Course Learning Outcomes.
+Details of the course learning outcomes for both PhD and Masters can be obtained from HDR course learning outcomes (PDF, 535.7KB).

 In most cases, your coursework unit will be outlined in your offer letter.
 For students enrolled in the Faculty of Health, the coursework unit will be determined on commencement of your course in discussion with your supervisor and HDR Coordinator.